appsquickly/frankencover.it/README.md

 Xcode 7 is not currently supported:

 - Requires lcov 1.12 which is not in Brew or MacPorts yet.
-- Requires update to gather coverage data from a new location.
+However, you could grab the `geninfo` script from master here: https://github.com/linux-test-project/lcov/blob/master/bin/geninfo

 #<a href="http://frankencover.it">frankencover.it</a>